dr-jts/crunchyblog/pgfs-qgis/index.md

 Recent versions of QGIS support using the *OGC API for Features* (previously known as WFS3) as a vector data source.
 So it should be able to source data from `pg_featureserv`.
 As it happens, there was a recent `pg_featureserv` [issue](https://github.com/CrunchyData/pg_featureserv/issues/63) concerning this requirement.
 The submitter was having trouble getting QGIS to connect to PostGIS via `pg_featureserv`.
 After a bit of sleuthing we determined that the problem lay with a couple of places where `pg_featureserv` was not quite meeting the `OGC API for Features` specification.
 After fixing those we were happy to find that QGIS was able to load `pg_featureserv` datasets perfectly!

-Lets's see how it works.
+Let's see how it works.

 ## Load data into PostGIS